-Your surgeon will explain how to prepare for your operation.
-He or she will also discuss your options for the type of artificial lens you will have fitted.
+Your surgeon will explain how to prepare for your operation and will discuss your options for the type of artificial lens you can have fitted.

 You may have a pre-operative assessment.
 An ophthalmologist (a doctor who specialises in eye health, including eye surgery) will measure your eye and vision.
 These tests help to decide which artificial lens will be best for you, so your vision is as good as possible after the surgery.

 Cataract surgery is usually done as a day case.
-This means you have the procedure and go home the same day.
+This means you have can have the operation and go home the same day.

 The operation usually takes around 30 minutes.

-You will have eye drops put in to widen your pupil and relax the muscles in your eye.
-This makes it easier for your surgeon to examine your eye and remove the lens.
+Your surgeon will put some drops in your eye to widen your pupil and relax the muscles in your eye.
+This will make it easier to examine your eye and remove the lens.
 He or she will also put local anaesthetic eye drops into your eye and place a clean drape over your face.
-The drape will make a small tent over your face so you can still breathe and speak easily.
+The drape will make a small tent over your face so you can still breathe and speak.
+Your surgeon will use a small clip to hold your eyelids open so you don't need to worry about blinking at the wrong moment.

 Once the anaesthetic has taken effect, your surgeon will make tiny cuts on the surface of your eye.
-Although your eye is open and you will be awake, you won’t be able to see the instruments being used, however you may see light and some movement.
+Although your eye is open and you’ll be awake, you won’t be able to see the instruments being used.
+However, you may see light and some movement.
 You won’t feel any pain.

-Your surgeon will use a special instrument to break up the cloudy lens.
+The most common way to remove a cataract is with a type of operation called phacoemulsification.
+Your surgeon will use a special instrument that uses ultrasound (sound waves) to break up the cloudy lens.
 You may hear a soft buzzing sound when it’s being used.
-He or she will remove the broken lens from your eye leaving behind the capsule it sits in.
-The new artificial lens is then put in, where it will stay permanently.
+Your surgeon will remove the broken lens from your eye leaving behind the capsule it sits in.
+They will then put the new artificial lens in, where it will stay permanently.

 Your surgeon will usually leave your eye to heal naturally without stitches.

-After a local anaesthetic, it may take several hours before the feeling comes back into your treated eye.
-Your eye is likely to be covered with a protective pad, which you will need to wear overnight.
+After a local anaesthetic, it may take several hours before the feeling comes back into your eye.
+Your eye will probably be covered with a protective shield, which you will need to wear overnight.

-You may need pain relief to help with any discomfort as the anaesthetic wears off.
+You might have some discomfort as the anaesthetic wears off but you'll be offered pain relief as you need it.
 You may be given antibiotic eye drops to use at home to help prevent an infection.
-You may also be given steroid eye drops to help control inflammation in your eye.
+You may also be given steroid eye drops to help control any swelling in your eye.
+It's important to follow your surgeon's advice about how often to put the drops in.

-You should start to get feeling back in your eye after a few hours.
-Your vision should start to improve within a few days, however it may take a few weeks to heal completely.
+You should start to get some feeling back in your eye after a few hours.
+Your vision should start to improve within a day or two but it may take a few weeks to heal completely.

-There are some important instructions to follow for the first 10 days after cataract surgery.
-The main ones are listed below.
+There are some important instructions to follow for the first 10 days after cataract surgery, which are listed below.

 - Don’t touch or rub your eye.
-If you’re a restless sleeper you can wear an eye patch at night to protect your eye.
+If you’re a restless sleeper, you can wear an eye shield at night to protect your eye.

 - Keep soap and shampoo out of your eyes.

-- Don’t do any heavy lifting or strenuous exercise for the first few weeks after the operation, as this can increase the pressure in your eye and could put strain on your healing scar.
+- Don’t do any heavy lifting or strenuous exercise for the first few weeks after the operation.
+This can increase the pressure in your eye and could put strain on your healing scar.

 - Don’t wear eye make-up, drive or go swimming until your surgeon tells you it’s safe to do so.